The Most Dangerous Tasks for Oilfield Workers

 Driving.
 One of the most dangerous jobs in the oil industry doesn’t take place on the field or rig but instead on the freeway.
 Motor vehicle crashes cause over 50 percent of work-related deaths in the oil and gas extraction industries, according to the CDC.

 This is largely due to the long hours these drivers are usually required to put in.
 Oilfield drivers are subject to different rules under the Federal Motor Carrier Safety Administration’s (FMCSA) Hours of Service regulations than other commercial truck drivers.
-Because of this, they often work much longer shifts.
+Because of this, oilfield drivers often work much longer shifts, which increases the odds of a Bakersfield truck accident.
 The fatigue and exhaustion from such long hours can greatly increase the risk of a catastrophic accident happening.

 Derrick operations.
 Derrick operators build, operate, inspect, manage, and service all components of an oil derrick.
 This means they are constantly working with heavy, dangerous equipment that if not managed properly can lead to falling objects, crush injuries, and slips and falls.